CPFP

 Zero Confirmation

-→Transactions that have been broadcast to the network but not yet included in a block.
+→A transaction that has been broadcast but not yet included in a block, so it has zero confirmations.

 All terms and definitions may update as the Cryptionary improves.